top of page

 Postdoctoral Fellow

-Guangyuan is a computational biologist specializing in algorithm and pipeline development within the field of cancer immunotherapy.
+Frank is a computational biologist specializing in algorithm and pipeline development within the field of cancer immunotherapy.
 He's completed his PhD in the Biomedical Informatics Program at Cincinnati Children’s Hospital Medical Center (CCHMC) between 2019 and 2023.
 Guangyuan's career goal is to combine his computational training with his enthusiasm for cancer biology.
 Outside of work, you can find him indulging in rock climbing, basketball, and all things outdoorsy.

 Research Associate